aharral09/Python/README.md

-== This is python git repo that will track my progress through developing python code ==
+# This is a readme for my development branch on github
+**hoping to work more on python development using Vim as my editor and using git to commit and push my changes to my github page.

+## Projects to do
+* Calculator
+* AI predictions
+* Markdown styling through .md/.markdown